aiven/aiven-docs/docs/tools/cli/user/user-access-token.md

 ### `avn user access-token update`

-Updates the description of an access token.
+Updates the description of a token.

 | Parameter       | Information                                                    |
 | --------------- | -------------------------------------------------------------- |
 | `token_prefix`  | The full token or token prefix identifying the token to update |
 | `--description` | Description of how the token will be used                      |

-**Example:** Update the description of the access token starting with `6JsKDclT3OMQ`.
+**Example:** Update the description of the token starting with `6JsKDclT3OMQ`.

 ```